mardibiase/sigrid-integrations/report-generator/README.md

   - Example: `report-generator -c <your-customer> -s <your-system> --layout default`.
 - **Modernization report:** Analyses all systems across your portfolio, and provides information on how to prioritize modernization initiatives based on factors such as estimated development speed increase and estimated effort.
-  - Example: `report-generator -c <your-customer> -s modernization --layout modernization`.
+  - Example: `report-generator -c <your-customer> --layout modernization`.

 ### Troubleshooting